Pradeep-Saidanna/NoSQL-Technical_Communication_Paper/NoSQL_TP.md

-# NoSQL Satabases for improving Performance and Scalability
+# NoSQL Databases for Improving Performance and Scalability

 ## Introduction